Did you fail recently? It is because you are a loser. Winners win, and losers lose. Failure is something to be recognized and fought against.

 Far more can be learned from success.
 The only problem that people face is that they don’t take the time to learn from success.

-Many people spend so long celebrating success, that they never analyze it to the point where they may learn from it and repeat it.
+Many people spend so long celebrating the success that they never analyze it to the point where they may learn from it and repeat it.

 Only Losers Fail – You Don’t Pass Your Driving Test By Crashing